 You made your initial agreement with Amazon in a phone call.
 If a company ever promises you something again, I would get it in writing.

 After that, you handled this case by the book.
 You kept everything in writing.
 That’s an essential part of self-advocacy, and I’m glad you saved everything.
 Otherwise, it might have been impossible to clear up this misunderstanding.
+(Related: My steam mop broke!
+Amazon won’t clean up this mess — and now there’s a restocking fee.)

 Amazon has a great reputation for helping customers.
 When issues do arise, they typically result from customers overlooking certain fine print details or due to communication errors.
 It has a four out of five in our new customer responsiveness rating (and may be on track to a perfect score).
 Great service is part of its DNA.
 I remember when Jeff Bezos would answer customer emails personally.
 Here are Amazon’s customer service contacts from my consumer advocacy site, Elliott.org.

 I don’t understand why Amazon would not accept your return, even after you showed it proof that the merchandise wasn’t hazardous.
 Amazon’s return policy doesn’t mention anything about potentially dangerous battery-operated toys.
 I can understand why you might think the online retailer is just inventing reasons to stick you with a $393 purchase.
+(Related: Is Target’s price-match guarantee an empty promise?)

 I like the way you patiently tried to resolve this problem in writing.
 You appealed to the customer service managers I list on my consumer advocacy site, but ultimately they wouldn’t help you, either.